Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] MySQL
 - [ ] Oracle

-### In regards to lAM you can edit user properties later, but you cannot use the console to change the
+### In regards to IAM you can edit user properties later, but you cannot use the console to change the

 - [x] user name
 - [ ] password